Resources to support your learning and growth—in person and online

 Items may be renewed unless there they have a hold for another patron.
 Reserve materials may not be renewed.
 Renewal requests must be sent on or before due date.
 If an item is overdue it must be returned to the library.
 Once it is returned, as long as there are no holds on the item, it may be checked out again.

 You may request that the Library team place a hold on materials that are checked out, ensuring that they can not be renewed.
 You will be emailed when your item is available.
-Help items not picked up after one week will be reshelved.
+Held items not picked up after one week will be reshelved.

 You are eligible for a free library card in your county of residence.
 As a student of The Seattle School you are also eligible for a Seattle Public Library card.

 We are a member of the American Theological Library Association (ATLA) reciprocal borrowing program.
 As a student, you have checkout privileges at participating libraries around the United States.
 Learn more about which libraries participate in this program.

 Research Databases & Online ResourcesEBSCO